2022 New York state elections

-Governor & Lieutenant Governor
+Governor and lieutenant governor

-Democratic Governor Andrew Cuomo was elected a third term in 2018.
-After a series of blunders including a scandal involving nursing home deaths in the COVID-19 pandemic and multiple accusations of sexual harassment, Cuomo resigned in August 2021.
+Democratic governor Andrew Cuomo was elected a third term in 2018.
+After a series of incidents including a scandal involving nursing home deaths in the COVID-19 pandemic and multiple accusations of sexual harassment, Cuomo resigned in August 2021.
 Cuomo's Lieutenant Governor, Kathy Hochul, then became the first female governor of New York.
-Hochul selected Bronx State Senator Brian Benjamin to fill the role of Lieutenant Governor, and Benjamin served in the role from September 2021 until he was arrested for bribery and resigned in April 2022.
-Hochul and former Congressman Antonio Delgado each won contested three-way primaries to receive the Democratic nomination for Governor.
+Hochul selected Bronx State Senator Brian Benjamin to fill the role of lieutenant governor, and Benjamin served in the role from September 2021 until he was arrested for bribery and resigned in April 2022.
+Hochul and former Congressman Antonio Delgado each won contested three-way primaries to receive the Democratic nomination for governor.

-Congressman Lee Zeldin is the Republican nominee after defeating three high-profile primary challengers.
-Alison Esposito, a former NYPD employee, is Zeldin's running mate.
-She is the first openly gay party nominee in state history.
-Zeldin has been endorsed by several Democrats.
+Congressman Lee Zeldin was the Republican nominee after defeating three high-profile primary challengers.
+Alison Esposito, a former NYPD employee, was Zeldin's running mate.
+She was the first openly gay party nominee in state history.
+Zeldin was endorsed by several Democrats.

-Zeldin would lose to Hochul by 5.7%, the best NY GOP gubernatorial performance since 2002, and the best NY GOP gubernatorial raw number since 1970.
+Zeldin would lose to Hochul by 6.4%, the best NY GOP gubernatorial performance since 2002, and the best NY GOP gubernatorial raw number since 1970.
 Hochul had the closest NY Democrat gubernatorial win since Mario Cuomo's 1982 win by just 3.4%.
-Zeldin's performance has been credited as having a major down-ballot boost for other GOP candidates, helping in part to flip the House of Representatives for the GOP and breaking the Democrat's supermajority in the New York Senate.
+Zeldin's performance has been credited as having a major down-ballot boost for other GOP candidates, helping in part to flip seats in the U.S. House and state legislature for the GOP.

-Attorney General
+Attorney general

-Letitia James, the former New York City Public Advocate, was first elected to be Attorney General in 2018.
+Letitia James, the former New York City Public Advocate, was first elected to be attorney general in 2018.
 James originally challenged Hochul and ran for governor, but later opted to run for re-election instead.
 Michael Henry, an attorney from Queens, unanimously won the Republican nomination in a surprise.
+James was re-elected by a nine-point margin.

 Comptroller

-Democrat Thomas DiNapoli has been the New York State Comptroller since 2007.
-He has received his party's nomination to run for a fifth term.
-Paul Rodríguez, who previously ran in the 2021 New York City Comptroller election, is the Republican nominee.
+Democrat Thomas DiNapoli had been the New York State Comptroller since 2007.
+He received his party's nomination to run for a fifth term.
+Paul Rodríguez, who previously ran in the 2021 New York City Comptroller election, was the Republican nominee.
 Rodríguez is a financial advisor and nonprofit developer with a Puerto Rican background.
 He was raised by a Spanish-speaking single mother in Queens.
+DiNapoli was re-elected by the widest margin for any statewide Democrat on the ballot.

 United States Senate

-Incumbent Senator Chuck Schumer, a Democrat who is also the Senate Majority Leader, is running for a fifth term.
+Incumbent senator Chuck Schumer, a Democrat and the Senate Majority Leader, was reelected for a fifth term.
 Republican challenger Joe Pinion, a former TV host, is the first black individual to receive a major party's senate nomination in New York history.